BenjyC/Docker-Einstein-4YP/docs/blog/blog.md

 expected after a script has run.
 There will also be optionality for a stdin.txt, for the cases where a script may read in some input from a file, and also further test1, test2, test3 etc. directories that will contain addition stdin/stdout if a program requires multiple test cases.

+## Blog Entry 010 - 27/02/2019

+I have spent a lot of time investigating issues with spawning a child process of Python inside the JavaScript code to run uploaded files.
+I was having difficulty due to the specific nature of the project; I had not seen any other occurence of using NodeJS with Express running Python code inside a Docker container.
+After consultation with my supervisor we realised the Docker side of things was probably the issue.
+I eventually got Python working inside the container and added an update line to ensure my Alpine base image stays current.

+The application now receives an upload, checks if it has a marker directory, and will run the code.

+Next I plan to have the output of the uploaded code checked against the contents of it's marker i.e check if it is actually correct.
+I also plan to add functionality for shell scripts to show multiple languages are possible.

 ---